rudraishere/ConsistentHashing/README.md

 •	**ConsistentHashing** – A windows form project to visualize the process.
 System.Drawing namespace is used to graphically represent the hash space ring.

- The ConsistentHashingLib projects needs to be added as reference to the ConsistentHashing project.
+ The ConsistentHashingLib project needs to be added as reference to the ConsistentHashing project.

 **Utility methods**